isomerpages/moe-nationaljc/_about/Facilities.md

 </div>
 <p>A sheltered open-air amphitheatre that is suitable for cultural performances,
 gatherings or simply to relax.
-It serves as an outdoor venue for concerts and performances.</p>
+It serves as an outdoor venue for concerts and performances, student-led activities, and even the occasional outdoor inquiry-based lesson.</p>
 <p></p>
 <p><strong>Science block</strong>
 </p>
 <p>We have five Physics laboratories, four Chemistry laboratories, two Biology
 laboratories and two Integrated Sciences laboratories.
-All laboratories are equipped with LCD projectors and wireless LAN.
+All laboratories are fully equipped with up-to-date laboratory equipment, LCD projectors and wireless LAN, ensuring optimal laboratory environments in which our students can carry out their scientific inquiry.
 <br>
 <br><strong>Sigma Labs</strong>
 </p>